-- (A) As required by the Bahrain Commercial Companies Law with respect to the Company, we report that: - (1) we have obtained all the information we considered necessary for the purpose of our audit; - (2) the Company has maintained proper books of account and the financial statements are in agreement therewith; - (3) the financial information disclosed in directors report is consistent with the books of accounts of the Company; and - (3) Except for the matters discussed in the Shari'a Supervisory Board report dated 29 June 2022 we are not aware of any other breaches of the Shari'a rules and principles as determined by the Shari'a Supervisory Board of the Company the financial information disclosed in Chairman's report is consistent with the books of accounts of the Company. - (B) As required by the Ministry of Industry, Commerce and Tourism in its letter dated 30 January 2020 in respect of the requirements of Article 8 of Section 2 of Chapter 1 of the Corporate Governance Code, we report that: - (1) the Company has appointed a corporate governance officer; and - (2) the Company has Board approved written guidance and procedures for corporate governance.
+- (A) As required by the Bahrain Commercial Companies Law with respect to the Company, we report that: - (1) we have obtained all the information we considered necessary for the purpose of our audit; - (2) the Company has maintained proper books of account and the financial statements are in agreement therewith; and - (3) the financial information disclosed in Chairman's message and directors report is consistent with the books of accounts of the Company. - (B) As required by the Ministry of Industry, Commerce and Tourism in its letter dated 30 January 2020 in respect of the requirements of Article 8 of Section 2 of Chapter 1 of the Corporate Governance Code, we report that: - (1) the Company has appointed a corporate governance officer; and - (2) the Company has Board approved written guidance and procedures for corporate governance.

-In addition, we report that, nothing has come to our attention which causes us to believe that the Company has breached any of the applicable provisions of the Bahrain Commercial Companies Law or its Memorandum and Articles of Association, which would materially affect its activities, or its financial position as at 31 December 2021.
+In addition, we report that, nothing has come to our attention which causes us to believe that the Company has breached any of the applicable provisions of the Bahrain Commercial Companies Law or its Memorandum and Articles of Association, which would materially affect its activities, or its financial position as at 31 December 2022.

-Manama, Kingdom of Bahrain
+Manama, Kingdom of Bahrain 24 July 2023